Expanding continual few-shot learning benchmarks to include recognition of specific instances: Benchmark setup

-It is a demonstration of the flexibility of the CFSL framework, that the instance test can be implemented as a special case of the existing parameters. $n$-way is set to 1, so that there is only one class in each support set.
+Due to the flexibility of the CFSL framework, the instance test can be implemented as a special case of the existing parameters. $n$-way is set to 1, so that there is only one class in each support set.
 CCI is equal to NSS so that there is no class change between support sets.
-Then the $k$-shot or samples per class, determines how many instances are shown for a given class, which we refer to as Number of Instances, NI.
+Then the $k$-shot or samples per class determines how many instances are shown for a given class, which we refer to as Number of Instances, NI.
 We used a constant total number of instances for all experiments, 20, but experimented with presenting the samples differently, in terms of number and size of support sets.
 We reused empirically optimal hyperparameters from the Scaling Experiments.